 Breaking down the costs of renovating wood floors

 Renovating can be a big undertaking, and if your project involves an entire home, flooring is an integral piece of the puzzle that unites the space.
 If you’re wondering whether wood floors are a good investment, read founder + CEO of Sweeten Jean Brownhill’s advice on the topic.
 Here, Sweeten, a free service matching renovators with vetted general contractors, lays out factors that determine how much your flooring project will cost.
 Let’s examine the variables one by one.

 Should you refinish the existing floors, or install new ones?

-First things first, you need to decide if you will be putting in new floors or re-finishing your existing floors.
-So many New York apartments have original floors that are worth reviving, but floors can reach an end point in their re-finish capacity – if your floors have already been re-finished numerous times, you might not have enough surface depth to sand down, and you can risk exposing nail heads, which will damage the sanding equipment.
-If you decide your existing floors still have life in them, you can switch over to more eco-friendly stain and finish materials.
-These new products help minimize fumes and are more environmentally-friendly, but you may need to work with your contractor to ensure that you can successfully bond newer products to older floors for an even finish.
+Many New York homes have original hardwoods that are worth reviving, but floors can reach a limit in their capacity for refinishing.
+If your floors have already been refinished numerous times, you might not have enough surface depth to sand down.
+Your GC can examine your floors and determine their thickness.
+If you decide your existing floors still have life in them, consider a more eco-friendly stain or finish.
+These new products help minimize fumes and are more environmentally-friendly.
+You may need to work with your contractor to ensure that you can successfully bond newer products to older floors for an even finish.

 How much do you want to spend on materials?